solarwinds/apm-ruby/CONFIGURATION.md

 SELECT * FROM SAMPLE_TABLE WHERE user_id = 1; /* traceparent=7435a9fe510ae4533414d425dadf4e18-49e60702469db05f-01 */
 ```

-For Rails < 7 and non-Rails applications, we use [Marginalia](https://github.com/basecamp/marginalia) to inject comments in ActiveRecord.
+For Rails < 7 and non-Rails applications, we use a port of [Marginalia](https://github.com/basecamp/marginalia) that patches ActiveRecord to inject the comment.

-For Rails >= 7, Rails integrates Marginalia into its framework (see [documentation](https://api.rubyonrails.org/classes/ActiveRecord/QueryLogs.html)).
-You can set up the tag SQL through Rails configuration.
-See the example:
+For Rails >= 7, Marginalia is [integrated into ActiveRecord](https://api.rubyonrails.org/classes/ActiveRecord/QueryLogs.html) so enabling this feature should be done through Rails [configuration](https://guides.rubyonrails.org/v7.0/configuring.html#config-active-record-query-log-tags-enabled).
+For example:
 ```ruby
 class Application < Rails::Application
   config.active_record.query_log_tags_enabled = true